snapkov/demo-workshop/readme.txt

 It's readme file
-Some new text from msater branch
+Some new text from msater branch - new changes!!!